David Parks "Cumberland West" layout

 6) Technical Photos: DCC

 This is the main/central DCC area.
-It contains all the DCC booster and command station (on the far left) that runs the layout.
+It contains all the Digitrax DCC booster and NCE command station (out of view on lower left) that runs the layout.

-Loconet repeaters are on the upper right and power supplies for all the booster and DC layout power are on the bottom.
+Loconet repeaters are on the upper right are no longer used.
+The power supplies for all the booster and DC layout power are on the bottom.

 Barrier strips are used to bring out test points to check for any problem.